 World Marrow Donor Day (WMDD) is celebrated globally on the third Saturday of September.
 The day will be celebrated in more than 50 countries around the world reaching hundreds of thousands of people and resulting in a great deal of media coverage.

 The campaign, which was originally held as a European event in Italy, Spain, France and Belgium, was expanded through the WMDA to a worldwide celebration in 2015.
 The main objective of WMDD is to thank all donors worldwide including unrelated donors, family donors, cord blood donors, donors whom already have donated, and donors whom are on the global registry waiting to donate.
-The secondary objective is to raise awareness among the general public and decision-makers about being a stem cell donor and the impact of blood stem cell transplantation on patients’ lives.
-For many children and adults in need of a transplant we are unable to find a match within the global registry and therefore, more potential volunteer donors are needed.
+The secondary objective is to raise awareness amongst the general public and decision-makers about being a stem cell donor and the impact of blood stem cell transplantation on patients’ lives.
+For many children and adults in need of a transplant, we are unable to find a match within the global registry with millions of donors and therefore, more potential volunteer donors are needed.
 This is especially true for patients with mixed race or from ethnic minorities.
 To this end, World Marrow Donor Day and the celebratory month of September supports awareness and meaningful engagement with potential donors.

 Our website includes information about upcoming events, how to register as a stem cell donor and you are welcome to read our donor/recipient stories.

 Click here to view a summary of the 2019 campaign